What this report covers

 We contacted advertisers responsible for ads that breached the CAP Code and instructed them to remove or amend problematic claims.
 Across both monitoring phases, several clinics amended or removed non-compliant ads following our intervention.
 Where advertisers did not respond, the issues were escalated through Meta.

-We will continue working with the advertisers identified in Phase 2 to address outstanding compliance issues.
+We will continue working with the advertisers identified in phase two to address outstanding compliance issues.

 CAP Enforcement Reports

-CAP Enforcement Reports explain the actions CAP takes to address non-compliance in specific sectors.
+CAP Enforcement Reports explain the action CAP takes to address non-compliance in specific sectors.
 They also show how these actions affect overall compliance rates.

 More on